chonnessey/money-exchange/README.md

-# PROJECT NAME
+# Currency Exchange

-## By Adrian Camacho
+### By - _Adrian Camacho_

 ---

 ### Project Description

-This project is a web application that DESCRIPTION
+This project is a web application that asks the user to input a number in USD, then asks them to select a country and then it gives them the conversion rate of said country.
----
+___

 ### Tech Stack
 1. HTML5+CSS3
 2. JavaScript/ES2018+